reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 ## Impact Summary for 2018
 A total of <a style="color:blue"><b>13 PRs were merged </b> </a> in as a result of the 2018 sprint:
-- 4 were merged at the sprint
+- **4** were merged at the sprint
-- 4 were updated and merged post-sprint by attendees who submitted of their own accord, without any follow-up.
+- **4** were updated and merged post-sprint by attendees who submitted of their own accord, without any follow-up.
-- Follow up was initiated with the contributors who had begun work on the remaining 12 open PRs.
-Most contributors were non-responsive, and these additional PRs were handled by the sprint organizer (me) or other members of the WiMLDS meetup group.
+- To date, **5** PRs were merged by the sprint organizer (me) or members of the WiMLDS community.
+None of the initial sprint participants merged in a PR after follow-up.

 ## Scikit-learn Issues and PRs
 This is a list of issues that were resolved and PRs that were opened/closed/merged in: